docker/docs/content/manuals/desktop/install/windows-install.md

 - Windows 11 64-bit: Home or Pro version 21H2 or higher, or Enterprise or Education version 21H2 or higher.
 - Windows 10 64-bit:
-  - Home or Pro 22H2 (build 19045) or higher, or Enterprise or Education 22H2 (build 19045) or higher is recommended.
-  - Minimum required is Home or Pro 21H2 (build 19044) or higher, or Enterprise or Education 21H2 (build 19044) or higher.
+   - Minimum required is Home or Pro 22H2 (build 19045) or higher, or Enterprise or Education 22H2 (build 19045) or higher.
 - Turn on Hyper-V and Containers Windows features.
 - The following hardware prerequisites are required to successfully run Client Hyper-V on Windows 10: